y3owk1n/tool-resolver.nvim/README.md

  },
  ---@type ToolResolver.Config
  opts = {
-   -- register the fallbacks that you want to use here fallbacks = {
+   -- register the tools that you want to use here tools = {
-    biome = "biome",
+    biome = {
-    prettier = "prettierd", -- this is an example of a custom fallback, instead of fallback to `prettier`, fallback to `prettierd` instead.
+     type = "node", -- type is required, and only "node" is supported for now },
+    prettier = {
+     type = "node", -- type is required, and only "node" is supported for now fallback = "prettierd", -- specify a fallback binary name will resolve to this, else will fallback to the key `prettier` },
    },
  },
 },